-Alan is a composer-writer based in Los Angeles, California.
-He's written music for more than 40 films and TV shows, including Emmy-nominated Sex and the City, and the hit Real Housewives franchise.
-Alan is CEO of Lalela Music production music library, which is used all around the world.
+Alan is a composer based in Los Angeles, California.
+His latest project, "The Most Hated Woman In America" starring Academy Award winner Melissa Leo, premieres on Netflix in 2017.
+Alan has written music for more than 50 films and TV shows, including Emmy-nominated Sex and the City, and the hit Real Housewives franchise.
+Alan is the Senior Director of Catalog Music at STX Entertainment, and oversees the Lalela Music production music library, which is used all around the world.
 His career began in South Africa, where he was producer and keyboard player in multi-platinum selling Afropop band, Mango Groove, and wrote the "unofficial national anthem," "African Dream."

 Alan's first novel, ROAM, was published by Simon and Schuster, to positive reviews, and has been translated into eight other languages.

 "Nelson's adventures on the fringe are fascinating... a touching page-turner..."

 "...debut novelist Lazar crafts a good one.
 He captures the interior and exterior lives of humans and dogs (and even wolves) with a sure hand."